chriswilliamstrombone/School_District_Analysis/README.md

 - Charter schools initially saw scores of 94% passing math, 97% passing reading, 90% overall passing.

 - After replacing the ninth grade scores we see 90% passing math, 93% passing reading, 87% overall passing.

+### Summary

+#### Math and reading scores by grade

+- Despite replacing the 461 math and reading scores values for all ninth graders at Thomas High School with NaN, we found only a minor change in the mean of our dataframe.
+    - Reading scores went from 81.87784 to 81.855796, a change of only 0.022044 points.
+    - Math scores went from 78.985371 to 78.930533, a change of only 0.054838 points.

+#### Scores by school spending

+- With the removal of the ninth grade scores, the overall passing percentage decreased from 62.9% to 56.4%.

+#### Scores by school size

+- Replacing the ninth grade scores at Thomas High School only influenced the medium school bin as it has a population of 1,635, but had little impact after adding the NaNs.

+#### Scores by school type

+- The changes for Charter schools are listed as follows:
+        - Average Math scores declined from 83.47 to 83.46.
+        - Average Reading scores were slightly higher: 83.89 compared to 83.9.
+        - Percent Passing Math declined from 93.6 to 90.3.
+        - Percent  Passing Reading declined from 96.6% to 93.1%.
+        - Percent  Overall Passing decreased from 90.4% to 87.2%.